 Thai food doesn’t need introduction anymore.
 If you reached this page you probably already heard plenty about it, and thousand blogs talk about it at length.
-The list of Thai dishes available in Thailand is incredibly vast and I’m certainly not an authority in Thai cooking!
-But just like many of you, we really love eating local when we travel abroad.
-Food accounts for 30% of the pleasure of any trip.
-So once again, faithful to my way of ‘Lazy Writing for Lazy Readers’, we listed here 10 Great Classic Thai Dishes you can try on your first trip to Thailand, just as a hint to start but there are many many more!
+The list of Thai dishes available in Thailand is incredibly vast and I’m not an authority in Thai cooking, but just like you, we really love eating local when we travel abroad.
+Food accounts for 30 to 40 % of the pleasure of our trips.
+We listed here 10 Great Classic Thai Dishes you can try on your first trip to Thailand, just as a hint to start but there are many many more!

 Pad Thai is big favourite fir most travellers visiting Thailand, but ironically not all that popular with Thai people!
 Often sold in night markets streets (where tourists hang) it’s a good introduction to Thai food as it is not spicy at all.
 Fried white noodles with prawns and omelet, often served with crunched peanuts, soy beans, lime, herbs and… a good spoonful of sugar!

 Another great popular soup using chicken, mushrooms, galangal, tomatoes and lemongrass cooked in coconut milk.
 And a bit of chili, but so little you might not even notice it, which make this dish great for people who like something exotic but not spicy.

 Green curry with chicken is a traditional dish found in many restaurants and is just a little spicy (well, at least to us).
 It is cooked with two types of eggplants, some big round eggplant cut in quarters and some very small round ones you might think are green peas.
 These are known to help lowering cholesterol level.
 Served with steamed rice.